 Your display needs to communicate its purpose instantly.
 If customers have to guess why two products are paired, you’ve already lost them.
 Use clear, concise signage to explain the connection.
 For instance, if you’re selling grilling tools next to marinades, a sign that reads “Become a Grill Master” immediately clarifies the theme.
 Always make it obvious why different products are displayed together.
 A great design process will incorporate signage from the start, ensuring it feels like a natural part of the fixture.
 This simple step removes confusion and guides customers toward making a purchase.

-Optimize Your Floor Space
+Make the Best Use of Your Floor Space

 Strategic placement is everything.
 Think carefully about your store’s layout and the natural path customers take.
 Place your cross-merchandised displays in high-traffic areas, like end caps or near the checkout counter, to maximize visibility.
 Make sure products that go together are easy to find near each other.
 For example, placing stylish phone cases next to portable chargers creates a convenient tech accessory station.
 By optimizing your store layout, you create a smooth shopping journey that makes it easy for customers to discover and purchase complementary items.